austinlyons/signalbars.js/README.md

   &lt;/script>
 </pre>

-Then load the HTML in your browser and you'll see
+Then load the HTML in your browser and you should see this

 ![signal bar](https://raw.github.com/austinlyons/signalbars.js/master/img/signalbar2.png "Look Ma, another signal bar!")